rustsbi/rustsbi/README.md

 ## Binary downloads

-From version 0.2.0, RustSBI is reformed into a library, thus no longer provides binary downloads for specific platforms.
+RustSBI is provided with separate library and binary projects, this is the repository for RustSBI library.
-You may visit RustSBI-QEMU, RustSBI-K210 or other projects depending on the platforms you need.
+For specific platforms, you may visit implementation specific projects depending on the platforms you need.
+Chip, system and platform vendors should provide RustSBI implementation for dedicated platform as a part of platform software support package.

 ## Features